 Typical dog bone fanout for a BGA

-Once your traces escape from the BGA, what happens next depends on the device that will be mounted on the BGA.
-Although the official PCIe layout and routing specifications define allowed maximum trace lengths, differential impedance values, and maximum number of vias that can appear on an interconnect, your components may carry different requirements.
-Specifications on routing outside the BGA are more a function of the component and signalling standard being used, rather than simply looking at the maximum allowances in PCIe standards.
+Once your traces escape from the BGA, pay attention to the standard PCIe layout and routing specifications that define allowed maximum trace lengths, differential impedance values, and maximum number of vias that should appear on an interconnect (make sure to read Lee Ritchey's excellent guide on this last point).
+Note that, with any high speed signaling standard, following the standard does not guarantee the board will be free of signal integrity problems, you should still test the board or validate with simulations to ensure the design will work correctly.
+Specifications on routing outside the BGA are more a function of the component and signaling standard being used, rather than the maximum allowances in PCIe standards.

 Keeping the impedance differential traces consistent and within the required tolerance takes PCB design software with controlled impedance design and routing features.
-This allows autorouting or interactive routing features to automatically set trace spacing and geometry as you route.
-Make sure to obey the “5W” rule on spacing between differential pairs and mirror any deviations in one trace in the neighboring trace in order to ensure symmetricity.
-Also, be sure you define the tolerances on length mismatch according to your chosen signalling standard.
+This allows interactive routing features to automatically set trace spacing and geometry as you route.
+Make sure to set the required spacing rule to ensure differential impedance in your routing tools, and mirror any deviations in one trace in the neighboring trace in order to ensure symmetricity.
+Also, be sure you define the tolerances on length mismatch according to your chosen signaling standard.